 Here are your five tips for traveling on a plant-based diet.

 Planning and preparation are key to your successfully-executed plant-based game plan.
 Know what to expect where you’re going before you get there.
 You can even let the availability of plant-based dining options determine, at least in part, where you head.

 In the United States, for instance, major metropolitan areas such as New York, San Francisco, Los Angeles, Denver, and Seattle are likely to have many more vegan-friendly dining options, typically, than small towns and smaller cities.

 Certain regions of this country, such as southern California and the Pacific Northwest, have well-earned reputations for their health-conscious locals.
 And if you’re heading abroad, India and some other Asian nations have vegetarian cuisines that you can happily adapt to your plant-based vegan lifestyle.

 If you have a say in where you’re going, why not start on the right foot, so to speak, and head somewhere where your dining options are more plentiful and easier to access?

 If you have plant-based vegan friends who travel, talk to them for suggestions and advice.
 They’ll be happy to help out their kindred plant-based spirits.
 Let yourself learn from their hard-won experience.

-A quick google search along the lines of “best locations for vegans” yields tons of articles and listicles for today’s top vegan travel destinations, such as “The Best Cities for Vegans Around the World” from CNN Travel and “The World’s Best Cities for Vegan and Vegetarian Travelers” from the travel experts at Frommer’s.
+A quick google search along the lines of “best locations for vegans” yields tons of articles and listicles for today’s top vegan travel destinations.
+You find articles such as “The Best Cities for Vegans Around the World” from CNN Travel and “The World’s Best Cities for Vegan and Vegetarian Travelers” from the travel experts at Frommer’s.
 And check out this great list of the best and worst countries for vegans on the “Vegans vs. Travel” website.